-Staff recommends the Finance and Administration Committee forward the proposed fare policy changes to the Board of Directors for consideration, and recommends that the Board open a public comment and review period and direct staff to hold three public hearings, one each in Dublin, Pleasanton and Livermore in September 2018.
+It is recommended by the Projects and Services Committee and the Finance and Administration Committee that the Board of Directors direct staff to open a public comment and review period on proposed fare policy changes and to hold three public hearings, one each in Dublin, Pleasanton and Livermore in September 2018.
 After consideration of public input, a final staff recommendation will be brought to the Board of Directors in October with an anticipated implementation date of January 1, 2019.